Cpt0Teemo/Compiler/desc/part2/README.md

 ```

 Note that associativity for unary operators seems at first a bit of an ill-defined concept.
-However, it is still a useful concept in order to exlain how the following examples should be interepreted.
+However, it is still a useful concept that basically specifies whether the operator is used as *prefix* or *postfix*.
-For instance, left-to-right associativity for function call tells you that if the following input was somehow valid syntactically (it is not in your language)
+For instance, left-to-right associativity for function call tells you that if the following input were somehow valid syntactically (it is not in your language)
 ```C
 foo()bar
 ```
-then the call is taking place on foo and not on bar.
+then the call would be taking place on `foo` and not on `bar`.
-However, for type casting, if the following was syntactically correct (it is not the case in our language):
+However, for type casting, if the following were syntactically correct (it is not the case in our language):
 ```C
 x(int)y
 ```
-then the casting operator is applied on y and not on x.
+then the casting operator would be applied on `y` and not on `x`.

 ## 2. AST Nodes